-- Planning Phase Designation of the TOD Area of Influence and the commencement of Station Area Planning as determined and established by the Planning Commission and the County for Fixed Guideway Transit shall be utilized in the planning of any Transit Oriented Development Overlay (TOD Overlay) at the time a station location is determined by the transit agency. - 2.
-Determination, Approval and Adoption Phase Specific Station Area Plans will be a modified version of the initially designated TOD Area of Influence and will become the fixed boundaries of the TOD Overlay.
+- Set thresholds and allow by Transit Station Area Typologies (Table TOD-2), as an overlay to the Future Land Use Designations, the densities, intensities, range of uses, and land use characteristics that may be achieved and are necessary for successful Transit Oriented Development. - 2.
+Determination, Aapproval and Aadoption Phase of sSpecific Station Area Plans Plan Boundaries and typologies for each station.
+This will be a modified version of the initially designated TOD Area of Influence and will become the fixed boundaries of the TOD Overlay.
 The TOD Overlay shall be adopted by the County. - 3.
 Rezoning Phase Rezoning may occur if either are met: - The TOD Overlay Amendment has been adopted or initiated, - Upon hearing from the transit provider that a lane repurposing application or other right of way application has been approved.